Unorthodox (miniseries): Production

 Filming began in New York, then relocated to Berlin, where the production designer built interior sets at CCC Filmstudios that synced with the Brooklyn exteriors.
 Berlin locations include Potsdamer Platz, which served as the set for the music academy and surroundings, and the Wannsee lake (Großer Wannsee), where, as referenced in the story, the "Final Solution" was planned at a shoreline villa.
+The music academy in Unorthodox is based on the Barenboim-Said Akademie.
+Anna Winger told The Guardian: "There's a real music academy called the Barenboim-Said Akademie where Jews and Muslims play classical music together, like a whole utopia.
+We were inspired by this idea, as the sort of institution that could only begin in Berlin."

 For the production and costume designers, the project presented the challenge of creating a period film set in the present day, with the main character gradually transitioning between them.
 The two-day filming of the wedding was a complex undertaking, involving about a hundred extras that had to accurately depict a nuanced cultural celebration.
 "The joke on the show was that the men required way more hair and make-up than the women", Winger said.
 Costume designer Justine Seymour obtained some of the clothes in Williamsburg, but not the costly fur hats, shtreimels, which were made by a Hamburg-based theater company, using fake fur, instead of minks.